pankajkori81/Quotegenerator/README.md

 # Quotegenerator
 New Quote Generator

-NOTE : Style have done in In-line Styling part
+NOTE : Style part have done in In-line Styling part